 I wrote!
 Reader NotesGo to section

-Ricardo “Chiqui” Pereyra was born in Patagonia, in General Roca, province of Rio Black.
-Although today he is known as a tanguero, the beginnings of “Chiqui” in music were in folklore.
-He used to join folk groups before participating in the television show that made him famous as a tango singer.
-In fact, if you listen to the story in Ricardo's mouth, you realize he 's actually tanguero by chance.
+Ricardo “Chiqui” Pereyra was born in Patagonia, in General Roca, province of Rio Negro.
+Although today it is known as a tanguero, the beginnings of “Chiqui” in music were in folklore.
+I used to integrate folk groups before participating in the television show that launched him to fame as a tango singer.
+In fact, if you hear the story in Ricardo's mouth, you realize that, actually, is tanguero by chance.

-In 1978, when he was 26, Pereyra was about to go to work with Comodoro because he couldn't find work there for his payments.
-It was then that Silvio Soldán, the conductor of Great values of tango traveled to Rio Black to look for young people who wanted to sign up for the singers contest.
-Ricardo won a place to go to Buenos Aires and was presented on Channel 9 for his participation on June 14 of that year.
-The theme he prepared was “Follow the Corsican” and he had so much, but so successful that the managers of the channel removed him from the competition and hired him!
-Ricardo exceeded the level of competition .
+In 1978, when he was 26, Pereyra was about to go to work for Comodoro because he couldn't find work there for his payments.
+That's when Silvio Soldán, the driver of Great values of tango traveled to Rio Negro to look for young people who would like to register for the singers contest.
+Ricardo won a place to go to Buenos Aires and was presented on Channel 9 for participation on 14 June of that year.
+The theme he prepared was “Follow the corso” and he had so much, but so successful that The directors of the channel removed him from the competition and hired him!
+Ricardo exceeded the competition.

-Ricardo recently spoke to Radio Nacional about that moment: “It was surprising from the first moment I was called to come,” he said, referring to Buenos Aires, “because I was not a singer of tangos.
-He integrated folkloric groups, mainly vocals, where my voice didn't look much obviously because there were four other voices, which with their volume covered more, with that sound that was used before and they grabbed all the attention of the people.”
+Ricardo recently spoke to Radio Nacional about that moment: “It was surprising from the first moment they called me to come,” he said, referring to Buenos Aires, because I was not a tango singer.
+It was composed of folk groups, mainly vocal, where my voice didn't look much obviously because there were four other voices, which with their volume covered more, with that sound that was used before and captained all the attention of the people.”

-Ricardo continues to fulfill his years and continues with much to give.
-He is preparing his latest album since November last year.
-I did not manage to find the original video of the presentation of Chiqui in Grandes valores del tango, but I found this jewel on Youtube several years later, where he sings the song that launched him to fame .
+Ricardo continues to meet his years and continues with a lot to give.
+He is preparing his last album since November last year.
+I could not find the original video of Chiqui's presentation in Great values of tango, but I found this jewel on Youtube several years later, where he sings the song that launched it to fame.